Unemployment Insurance Appeals - Maryland Department of Labor

 Under Maryland Unemployment Insurance a claimant or employer normally has 15 days after the date of the mailing of a benefit determination to file a timely appeal.
 Code of Maryland Regulations provides that the period for filing an appeal from the Claims Specialist's determination may be extended by the Hearing Examiner for good cause shown.
 Due to the high claim volume caused by the COVID-19 pandemic, untimely filing of an appeal may result.
 Such appeals will be reviewed on a case by case basis.

-The information to submit an appeal is as follows:
+Our full contact information is as follows:

 1100 N. Eutaw Street, Room 505